-I’m currently on the plane back from a near perfect week in Gran Canaria and I’m so sad to leave that I’m going to write about our week while Lena takes a nap.
+I’m currently on the plane back from a near perfect family holiday at Barcelo Margaritas, Gran Canaria and I’m so sad to leave that I’m going to write about our week while my daughter takes a nap.
 This could be a short review if she wakes!

-We booked the flights with Jet2 for £869 for four people flying from Newcastle Aiport to Las Palmas Gran Canaria.
+We booked the flights with Jet2 for £869 (affiliate link) for four people flying from Newcastle Airport to Las Palmas Gran Canaria.